alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

     	filed1,
     	filed2
     );
     ```

-    After the conversion, the `CREATE TABLE` statement that conforms to the HybridDB for PostgreSQL syntax is as follows:
+    After conversion nto the HybridDB for PostgreSQL syntax, the `CREATE TABLE` statement is as follows:
     ```sql
     CREATE TABLE schema1.table1
     (